MATRIX vs. SAP Litmos

 MATRIX Course page

-This was a comparison of the most important features between MATRIX and SAP Litmos.
+This was a comparison of the most important feature differences between MATRIX and SAP Litmos.

 MATRIX is an easier to use alternative to SAP Litmos, that also offers more features for companies that need to deliver training content, evaluate employee performance, train clients and partners, and sell online courses.